Factorization in Finitely-Presented Monoids: Introduction

-In Section~\ref{gen-sect} we connect factorization in terms of generators to factorization in terms of atoms, and discuss the consequences of our framework.
+In Section~\ref{gen-sect} we connect factorization in terms of generators to factorization in terms of atoms, as well as other types of building blocks appearing in recent literature, and discuss the consequences of our framework.
 In particular, generators and atoms are very closely related, and for a \emph{reduced} monoid (i.e., one having no non-identity units) with an irredundant generating set, being atomic is equivalent to the generators and atoms coinciding (Proposition~\ref{atomic-prop}).
 Then, in Section~\ref{basics-sect}, we explore the manner in which the relations in the presentation of a monoid affect factorization.
-This aspect was largely neglected in the past, even in the setting of commutative and cancellative monoids (though some steps in that direction have been taken by Chapman, Garc{\'i}a-S{\'a}nchez, Philipp, et al., see \cite{CGLPR,P1,P2}).
+This aspect was largely neglected in the past, even in the setting of commutative and cancellative monoids (though some steps in that direction have been taken by Chapman, Garc{\'i}a-S{\'a}nchez, Philipp, et al.--see \cite{CGLPR,P1,P2}).
 Among other observations, we show that in a monoid presented by one relation, the factorization length sets form arithmetic progressions (Proposition~\ref{one-relation-prop}).
 Moreover, any monoid with a free generator and accepted elasticity is \emph{fully elastic} (Theorem~\ref{fully-elastic-theorem}).

-Section~\ref{duo-sect} is devoted to \emph{normalizing} monoids, that is, monoids $M$ such that $aM = Ma$ for all $a \in M$, which constitute a wide and well-studied class (e.g., \cite{Ga-Li11b, BS,G0,JO}).
+Section~\ref{duo-sect} is devoted to \emph{normalizing} monoids, that is, monoids $M$ such that $aM = Ma$ for all $a \in M$, which constitute a wide and well-studied class (e.g., \cite{JO,Ga-Li11b,G0,BS}).
 In Theorem~\ref{duo-thrm} we show that a finitely-presented normalizing cancellative monoid satisfies the Structure Theorem for Unions (roughly speaking, the length sets form arithmetic progressions, with very confined exceptions).
 Moreover, if such a monoid has bounded factorization, then it has accepted elasticity (Proposition~\ref{duo-prop}) and satisfies the \emph{Strong Structure Theorem for Unions}.